deeredman1991/JPyon/README.md

 >JPyon() is a class that is meant to be sub-classed.
 >If two JPyon objects share a .json file; they will both share the same member variables.
+>
->JPyon() objects get written to .json files as strings that lead to their associated .json file.
+>JPyon() objects being stored by other JPyon() objects get written to .json files as a filepath and then converted back into JPyon() objects durring runtime.
+>
+>The JPyon class overwrites it's \_\_dict\_\_ with a JDict as a result any lists or dicts stored in a JPyon object will be converted to a JList or JDict.
+>
 >##### `def jPyon_Link(filepath): `
 >>Takes a [basestring](https://docs.python.org/2/library/functions.html#basestring) as an argument.
 >>